About the Study

 ELSA – Further research

-Children found to be at risk of type 1 diabetes, will be invited to join the INNODIA monitoring follow-up programme.
-The ELSA Study team will provide you with more information about this during the education session.
-You can find out more about the INNODIA monitoring here: https://www.innodia.eu/.
+Children found to be at risk of type 1 diabetes will be invited to join follow-up monitoring studies.
+The ELSA study team will provide you with more information about this during the education session.

 There is an international drive to screen children for type 1 diabetes as there are a growing number of research studies testing new treatments which could delay the start of type 1 diabetes.
 In the education session, we will tell you about research studies your child may be eligible for.
 More information about research trials into type 1 diabetes can be found here: https://type1diabetesresearch.org.uk/